Neuromorphic Computing: A Theoretical Framework for Time, Space, and Energy Scaling: The Benefits and Costs of Moving to Neuromorphic from Von Neumann

 \subsection{Neuromorphic processing is data-dependent and often non-deterministic}

-The final distinction that we will discuss here is the unpredictability of neural computation.
-Biological neural systems are often considered noisy when compared to engineered systems.
-The extent and implications of this noise as it relates to the brain is debated; biological systems certainly do not have the same level of precision as digital systems, however it is not clear that their activity is impacted by biophysical noise.
-If anything, the presence of noise in brains appears to be intentional; for instance, the primary source of noise in brains is stochastic synaptic vesicle release, which is a biophysical process whose probabilities are tightly controlled and appear to be genetically linked to different neuron types.
-Stated differently, the noise in real neural systems is likely a feature and not a limitation.

 Because communication is event-driven and neurons behave asynchronously, computation effectively becomes event-driven as well.
 An individual neuron processes information as it arrives.
 The combined effect of intrinsic stochasticity, distributed computation, and event-driven communication means that neuromorphic computation can easily become non-deterministic and non-repetitive.
 Stated differently, the same computation may be performed by many different patterns of neural behavior.
-How ensembles of such neurons can be constructed to produce reliable and arbitrary computations is an open question in the theoretical neuroscience field \cite{yuste2024neuronal, theilman2023decomposing, papadimitriou2020brain}.
-Nevertheless, it is widely recognized that equivalent biological computations are considered stable across a diverse set of neuron circuits \cite{marder2011variability}, and thus computation abstracted to a higher level than neurons \cite{theilman2023decomposing} can presumably be reliable even in a formal sense, just as sampling algorithms can be proven to approximate fixed distributions \cite{metropolis1953equation}.

-For this reason, many neural algorithms to date have minimized the use of stochasticity and asynchronous communication in their design or have included it in a very deliberate manner \cite{maass2002real, maass2014noise}.
-There are reasons to believe that ubiquitous stochasticity could provide fundamental improvements to algorithms \cite{misra2023probabilistic}, and it is very likely that the ability of neuromorphic to enable sampling alongside of memory and compute provides added computational value.

-Similarly, learning represents a form of non-determinism in an NMC system that is challenging to evaluate rigorously.
-In a sense, learning is a property of an algorithm, and the ability of an architecture to permit learning simply broadens the class of suitable algorithms.
-At the same time, the ability to learn probably does yield complexity advantages in that an algorithms initial implementation costs can be amortized over a longer lifetime in the face of context drift \cite{draelos2017neurogenesis}.